-School officials shall only destroy student records in accordance with state and federal law and the Records Retention and Disposition Schedule for Local Education Agencies.
+To the extent required by law, school officials shall maintain student records in accordance with the applicable records retention and disposition schedule(s) issued by the North Carolina Department of Natural and Cultural Resources.
 After notifying parents, school officials may destroy student records when the records are no longer needed to provide educational services to the student or to protect the safety of the student or others.

 School officials must destroy student records if the parent or eligible student requests their destruction and if such records are no longer needed to provide educational services to the student or to protect the safety of the student or others.
 School officials shall not destroy student records if there is an outstanding request to inspect the particular records.